Joanna Coles

-Joanna Louise Coles (born 20 April 1962) was chief content officer for Hearst Magazines from 2016 to 2018.
+Joanna Louise Coles (born 20 April 1962) is the chief creative and content officer for The Daily Beast.
+She was chief content officer for Hearst Magazines from 2016 to 2018.

-She has won awards for journalism, including, when she was editor-in-chief, Cosmopolitan’s a national magazine award, for a guide to contraception.
-She won a Matrix Award for Women in Communication in 2013 (where she was introduced by Florida Congresswoman Val Demings), and was named an Editor of the Year by Adweek.

-Born in the United Kingdom, Coles graduated from the University of East Anglia with a bachelor of arts in English and American literature before starting her career at The Spectator.
-She moved to the United States in 1997 to become bureau chief of The Guardian, and she later joined The Times.
+Coles started her career at The Spectator and moved to the US in 1997 to become bureau chief of The Guardian, later joining The Times.

-In 2006, she joined Hearst as editor-in-chief of Marie Claire magazine, then Cosmopolitan (2012-2016), before becoming the company's chief content officer in 2016.
+In 2006, she joined Hearst as editor-in-chief of Marie Claire magazine, then Cosmopolitan (2012–2016), before becoming the company's chief content officer in 2016.

-Coles’ foray into television began with the Style network's Running in Heels, which she co-created and executive produced; she was a mentor on Project Runway: All-Stars and executive produced the E! reality series So Cosmo, in which she also appeared on camera.
+Coles' foray into television began with the Style Network's Running in Heels, which she co-created and executive produced; she was a mentor on Lifetime's Project Runway: All-Stars and executive produced the E! reality series So Cosmo, in which she also appeared on camera.
 She is an executive producer for The Bold Type, a scripted series airing on Freeform (formerly known as ABC Family) and Hulu.